 Only carry the amount of cash you need each day.
 We suggest no more than 100 CUC.
 Leave the rest of your money in your hotel lockbox, along with your travel documents, passport, and other valuables.
 (Your actual passport is necessary to exchange money.)

 During your tour, transportation to and from activities is included.
 During your free time, you’ll want to explore on your own.
 We recommend official taxis only.
 However, private cars are quite common.
 Both are ok.
 Be sure to agree on a price for your destination before you enter a taxi.

 Is Cuba really that different than other countries?
 Yes, and…

 Everything is very different: language, climate, customs, and demeanor.

 Cubans are courteous, emotive, candid, and have a great sense of humor.
-All of the small material conveniences and services we take for granted are absent in Cuba.
+Yet, all of the small material conveniences and services we take for granted are absent in Cuba.

-While Cubans are punctual delays are common because of transportation and communications problems.
+While Cubans are punctual delays can happen because of transportation and communications problems.
 The latter does not impact our programs because our services are independent.